FortechRomania/iTargetChecker/README.md

 At the first run you should check the plugin without passing some ignore files just to see what the plugin finds.
 After the first run, you should check for false alarms and add those files to youre custom ignore list.

+**Attention!**  You can use the plugin as a gem as well, without having to setup Fastlane(though it is recommended as it helps a lot)

 ## Getting Started

 This project is a [_fastlane_](https://github.com/fastlane/fastlane) plugin.